 8.1.2 Data space and \(\beta\) space

-First, we use MASS:mvrnorm() to construct a list of data frames XY with specified values for the means and covariance matrices and a corresponding list of models, mods.
+First, I use MASS:mvrnorm() to construct a list of three data frames XY with the same means and standard deviations, but with different correlations.
+In each case, the variable \(y\) is generated with true coefficients beta \(=(3, 3)\), and the fitted model for that value of rho is added to a corresponding list of models, mods.

 Code